 As the sun sets, an angler is wearing thick layers of clothing to keep warm while ice fishing

 There is quite the allure to ice fishing.
 Yes, it’s both a sport and a hobby, but it’s more than that.
 Ice fishing provides a getaway from the noise and the daily grind.
 Out on the frozen water, it’s just you, the vast, quiet landscape, your potential catch and the loudness of your chattering teeth!
 It could have been a peaceful fishing trip, but someone forgot to dress appropriately.
-So, how do you stop spooking the fish with your chattering teeth and stay warm while ice fishing?
-Read on to find out.
+So, how do you stop spooking the fish with your chatter and stay warm while ice fishing?
+Read on to find out the essential ice fishing gear and cold weather apparel that will keep you comfortable in even the iciest conditions.

 Spread the Love